lewie9021/dustjs-linkedin-loader/README.md

 };
 ```

 The path query property is important as it effects the naming of the template.
-With the current configuration "./views/example.dust" would resolve to "example".
-However, if the path property wasn't given, it would instead resolve to "views-example".
+Using the current configuration, "./views/example.dust" would resolve to "example".
+However, if the path property isn't given, the template name would instead resolve to "views-example".

 **Note**